happi/theBeamBook/README.md

 # The BEAM Book

-This is an attempt to document the internals of the Erlang Runtime System and the Erlang virtual machine the BEAM.
+This is an attempt to document the internals of the Erlang Runtime System and the Erlang virtual machine known as the BEAM.

 You can read or download the book as a PDF from the [latest stable release](https://github.com/happi/theBeamBook/releases/latest)